 4. Decide where to sell retail.

 There is also the option of selling your products via grocery stores, but this is more of a long-term venture.
 When Stephanie Izard wanted to grow her retail brand and make it more widely available, she realized retail was "very different" from restaurant operations — so she eventually hired a team of packaged goods experts, who connected her with the brokers that helped get the products into grocery stores.
 She also works with special product-focused marketers to ensure shoppers are aware of the items and know where to buy them.

 5. Let your customers know.

-Most importantly, don’t forget to tell people about your retail offerings.
-Your customers may not notice a new addition to your online menu or in-store offerings, so be sure to use social media, email, and signage to advertise you new offerings and let them know where they can buy them.
+Most importantly, don't forget to promote your retail offerings.
+Your customers may not always notice a new addition to your online menu or in-store offerings, so be sure to use all of your marketing channels — including social media, email, and signage — to advertise your new offerings and let people know where they can buy them.

-What kind of retail is a good fit for your business?
+Which retail strategy is a good fit for your business?

-Once you’ve figured out what type of retail products you want to offer, we’ll help you get them to your customers!
+Once you've figured out what type of retail products you want to offer, DoorDash can help you get them to your customers!
 Sign up for DashMart — our new convenience store platform — to get your products into customers' hands.

-Check out our suite of products to get started (plus get 0% commission for 30 days).
+Check out our suite of products to get started.